tkhadir/tkhadir/README.md

 ### Hi there 👋

+## my ppt-js-generator

+how to generate ppt file dynamically? this repo answer this question.

 ## my node-crypt-helper

 is a nodejs cli tool that can help you encrypt/decrypt any file you want